Table of Contents

 Shows a table of all agents with their status:

-• OK: Configured and directory exists
+• OK: Configured and managed command surface exists

-• Missing: Configured but directory doesn't exist
+• Missing: Configured but managed command surface doesn't exist

 • Orphaned: Directory exists but not configured